Dominik2812/django_google_calendar_milestones/README.md

 ## What are milestones about?

-* Use a fake google calendar to break problems, challenges and projects into milestones.
+* Use a  google calendar to break problems, challenges and projects into milestones.

 * Formulate your goals.

 ![loadData](pics/create_goals.png?raw=true "create_goals")

-* Go to milestones and create the necessary steps to reach your goal; the milestones.
+* Create the necessary steps to reach your goal; the milestones.

 ![loadData](pics/create_milestones.png?raw=true "loadData")

-* synchronize your local database with your Google Calendar and send all milestones.
-An " on-demand " data transfer is preferred as you might first want to brainstorm about your milestones before transferring them.
 * ![loadData](pics/list_milestones.png?raw=true "loadData")

 * View your milestones as events on your Google Calendar, their color code relates to the goals they are linked to.